 Our lives are often very busy, so if you must err, err on the "do less" side of these instructions.
 Less physical therapy will result in a slower return to function, but more aggressive physical therapy by a non-professional too early may result in failure of the implants and surgical repair.
 Cats (and some dogs) often resist physical therapy dramatically; avoid any activity that results in major uncooperative behavior.

-Studies have shown that a formal PT program can decrease post-operative recovery time.
 Please let us or your veterinarian know if you are interested in a professional physical therapy referral in the Twin Cities.